-European International Studies Association (EISA), German Association for Political Science (DVPW), German Economic Association (Verein für Socialpolitik), German-Russian Forum, International Association for Energy Economics (IAEE), International Political Science Association (IPSA), International Studies Association (ISA), Toenissteiner Kreis
+European International Studies Association (EISA), German Association for Political Science (DVPW), German Economic Association (Verein für Socialpolitik), International Association for Energy Economics (IAEE), International Political Science Association (IPSA), International Studies Association (ISA), Toenissteiner Kreis

 Contemporary Politics, Editorial Board member

 Global Policy journal (Wiley Blackwell), Editorial Board member

 Energy Policy journal (Elsevier), International Advisory Board member

 Energy Research and Social Science Journal (Elsevier), Editorial Board member